How to choose the right floor for your basement

 We know what you are thinking, wood and humidity don’t seem like the best of combinations.

 But it’s not just wood we are talking about, it’s engineered wood.
 Engineered wood is a stronger and bolder take on the traditional solid hardwood floors that is just as beautiful as the original.
-Thanks to its cross-ply structure an engineered hardwood board is 80% less likely to get affected by moisture, meaning that the chance of warping is an all time low among wooden floors.
+Thanks to its cross-ply structure an engineered hardwood board is 80% less likely to get affected by moisture, meaning that the chance of warping is at an all-time low among wooden floors.

 Melamine is a moisture-resistant chemical that is mixed into the high-density fiberboard, making the laminate extra waterproof.
 If you want to go for a warmer feeling floor that is better at keeping out moisture than a carpet and less pricey than engineered hardwood, this and vinyl are your two best options.